lepperm/Learning-Log/_posts/journal/2022/02/2022-02-18-regex-review.md

 ## Journal

-Regex is one of those things where I know enough to piece together a solution, but it's traditionally been a bit of a trial-and-error process.
+Regex has been an area where I've known enough to piece together a solution, but up until now, it's been a bit of a trial-and-error process.
 Luckily, I happened across [Regex Learn]({{page.references[0]}}), which is a site that provides learning resources, cheat sheets, and a playground for learning and working with Regex!
 The lessons are great bite-sized chunks, with reviews at regularly paced intervals.

 * TOC
 {: toc}